TheSprintTeam/techstack-torch/README.md

 1. Finetuning BERT
 2. Training a NN to perform mult-label classification
 3. Using K-means context-based suggestions.
-4. Using PCA for dimensionality reduction (increase performance and reduce training time and covariance).
+4. Using PCA for dimensionality reduction (increase performance and reduce dimensions and covariance).